-Of course I knew it was a school day for Will the other day, but I felt like there was still plenty of time before the rush and routine of getting ready to go.
+Of course, I knew it was a school day for Will the other day, but I felt like there was still plenty of time before the rush and routine of getting ready to go.
 I was sitting on the couch, Will on my lap, watching something forgettable when it struck me: It was nearing noon and he needed to eat lunch and be out the door.
 Paige was still napping peacefully.

-So off to the kitchen I went.
+Off to the kitchen, I went.

-It was ready in just minutes.
+It was ready in minutes.

 And yes, he gobbled it down as anticipated.

-1 tbsp olive oil (I prefer extra light for this)
+- 1 tbsp olive oil, I prefer extra light for this

-1 lb boneless, skinless chicken
+- 1 lb boneless, skinless chicken

-6 tbsp salsa, divided
+- 6 tbsp salsa, divided

-6 tbsp extra sharp cheddar, divided
+- 6 tbsp extra sharp cheddar, divided

-Heat the olive oil in a large skillet.
+- Heat the olive oil in a large skillet.
 Wash the chicken and slice into two thin cutlets.
 Salt and pepper liberally.

-As pictured: Served with avocado cream.
+- As pictured: Served with avocado cream.
 To make: peel one avocado and remove pit.
 Place in a food processor.
 Add 1 tbsp lime juice and salt and pepper to taste.
 Puree.
 Serves 2.

-Alternative suggestions: You can also serve this over rice or on a roll as a sandwich.
+- Alternative suggestions: You can also serve this over rice or on a roll as a sandwich.